nie-lang/DeepImageStitching-1.0/README.md

 It may take several days to generate the dataset since our code is not optimized for speed.
 You can change the number of samples according to your needs.

 ## For windows system
-For windows OS users, you have to change '/' to '\\\\' in 'line 61 of Codes/H_Net/utils.py' and 'line 60 of Codes/Stitch_Net/utils.py'.
+For windows OS users, you have to change '/' to '\\\\' in 'line 61 and line 120 of Codes/H_Net/utils.py' and 'line 60 of Codes/Stitch_Net/utils.py'.

 ## Training
 Step 1.
 Train the deep homography network